Heart and Vascular Care

 Are there any risks of major complications from the surgery?

-We perform more than a hundred heart valve surgeries each year at Sharp Memorial Hospital, but even in the most experienced hands there are risks involved with any type of surgery.
+At Sharp Memorial Hospital, our experienced team performs more than 100 heart valve surgeries each year, but even in the most experienced hands there are risks involved with any type of surgery.
 Your surgical risks are related to your age, the presence of other medical conditions and the number of procedures you undergo during a single operation.
 It's best to ask your doctor about your particular risks before deciding to undergo surgery.

 Will I need to take blood thinners (anticoagulant medications) after surgery?